trailofbits/manticore/docs/native.rst

 Manticore comes with implementations of function models for some common library routines (core models), and also offers a user API for defining user-defined models.

-To use a core model, use the :meth:`~manticore.native.State.invoke_model` API.
+To use a core model, use the :meth:`~manticore.native.state.State.invoke_model` API.
 The available core models are documented in the API Reference::

     from manticore.native.models import strcmp